thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 [`-k/--keyword`](https://www.gnu.org/software/gettext/manual/gettext.html#index-_002dk_002c-xgettext-option)
 option if you prefer having multiple shorthands available.

+To create the .pot, start by running `xgettext *.py`.
+If you have scripts in a directory, for example `cogs/pizza.py`, you can run `xgettext *.py cogs/*.py` to scan your cogs/ directory for Python scripts.
+For complex project layouts where you have scripts spread across several directories, you can also run this project's utility script, [utils/init_pot.py](/utils/init_pot.py), which should be more convenient.

-To create the .pot, start by running `xgettext src/dpygt/**/*.py src/dpygt/*.py`. xgettext will scan the given Python files and generate a resulting `messages.po` file.
+When running the command, xgettext will scan the given Python files for translatable strings and generate a resulting `messages.po` file.
 You can then rename it to the `dpygt` [domain] + `.pot` extension, edit the title/copyright header, and place it at `src/dpygt/dpygt.pot`.